 Strand – a short distance from Trafalgar Square

 The crypt of St Martins-in-the-Fields is our favourite place to eat.
 You get traditional English dishes in a healthier edition and always plenty so that you can go on for hours.
-Many concerts are held in the church, mostly baroque, and we were lucky to arrive at the last day of Easter to hear Handel’s Messiah.
+Many concerts are held in the church, mostly baroque, and we were lucky to arrive on the last day of Easter to hear Handel’s Messiah.

 Around the corner is Charing Cross Station and from there you take a bus a few stops to Strand.
 Before the Embankment was made, the river Thames was running at the Strand.
 The French Impressionist Monet stayed at The Savoy Hotel from where he painted dawn over Waterloo Bridge pictures in thick fog.
-He liked the mist or the smog, but today he wouldn’t recognise London because the pollution has gone away!
+He liked the mist or the smog, but today he wouldn’t recognise London because pollution has gone away!

 You pass a church in the middle of the road St Mary-Le-Strand by James Gibbs who was inspired by Sir Christopher Wren, who created the famous St Paul’s Cathedral.
 James Gibbs also later did the St Martins-in-the-Fields that I mentioned at the beginning of this post.